INTERNATIONAL SCHOOL of PLAY

 Just like with the violin or piano, we must learn to play our instrument – in this case, the human body.

-During the summer of 2019, the International School of Play will offer a 9 day intensive theatre workshop, bringing together 3 international teachers whose aim is to explore, expand and refine the human impulse to create on stage, through body, voice and imagination.
+During the summer of 2020, 19th-28th August, the International School of Play will offer the third edition of its 9 day intensive theatre workshop, bringing together 2 international teachers whose aim is to explore, expand and refine the human impulse to create on stage, through body, voice and imagination.

 The setting is sunny Lisbon, a vibrant, picturesque and inspirational city located alongside the Portuguese coast.